 How do we stay grounded in times of crisis?
 When everything is shifting beneath us, keeping ourselves calm and connected is one of the biggest challenges that we face in life.

 Giving advice rarely helps people, instead it makes them defensive and self-doubting.
-Instead we need to learn how to provide real support to those we care about.

 Stop dealing with stress through control and start reducing it through connecting to your authentic self.